elenasinel/tech-week/docs/index.md

 **You will need to do the following:**

-* Register at least one person for the TeensInAI hackathon in DevPost.
+* Register all participants (as well as responsible teacher and mentors) for the TeensInAI hackathon in DevPost.
 To do this click the \[Register for this hackathon] button on the [TeensInAI](https://teensinai.com/) page, and sign up.
 Once you have created a DevPost account you will be able to create project pages.
 * Create a DevPost project page for your TeensInAI project - you can do this via the \[Enter a submission] button on the TeensInAI page, or via your Portfolio in DevPost.
 * Submit your DevPost project to the TeensInAI 2019 hackathon.

 **When creating and editing your DevPost project make sure you:**

 * Invite your team members onto the project via email.
 * Describe your project thoroughly in the "Here's the whole story" section.
-You use Markdown for this - check out this Cheatsheet for a quick introduction to Markdown formatting.
-* Put the links to your app and other resources (such as your BMC, screengrabs, etc.) in the "Try it out" field.
+* Put the links to your product and other resources (such as your BMC, Personna cards, etc.) in the "Try it out" field.
 You can add multiple links.
 * Upload images, such as screenshots, in the "Image Gallery"
 * Put the URL of your pitch video in the "Video demo"